Emirates restores 96% global network

 Passengers booked from 2 April are entitled to one free date change across all cabin classes, while fares can also be held for 24 hours at no additional cost.

-For travelers transiting through Dubai, Emirates’ Dubai Connect programme provides complimentary hotel accommodation, meals, airport transfers, and visa support for eligible passengers with long layovers ranging from 6 to 26 hours.
+For travelers transiting through Dubai, Emirates’ Dubai Connect program provides complimentary hotel accommodation, meals, airport transfers, and visa support for eligible passengers with long layovers ranging from six to 26 hours.
 The service is available across cabin classes and can be arranged up to 12 hours before travel.

 Emirates Skywards members will also benefit from accelerated tier progression between 8 May and 31 August 2026, including reduced qualification requirements and bonus tier miles on Emirates and flydubai flights.